Zequez/logseq-vault/pages/Portfolio%2FArchy Collab.md

 - ## Description
-- This project is about creating a collaborative web development environment where we all share the same tools, and the websites can be edited efforte
+- This project is about creating a collaborative web building environment where we all share the same tools, and the websites can be edited effortlessly.
+It's sort of like a community led Wix or Squarespace, but simpler to use.
+I created it with the goal of use it for my own projects.
+My personal website is